developer-zebra/developer-zebra-site/src/datawedge/7-5/guide/ipwedge/index.md

 &#53;. **Make any required changes** to Options in the General, Keystroke and Clipboard tabs. **Click OK on each tab** to save settings.

 The PC is now ready to receive data from devices running DataWedge with the IP Output Plug-in (with IP address and port settings matching those of the PC).
-For device setup instructions, see "IP Output" in the [DataWedge Setup Guide](../setup).
+For device setup instructions, see [IP Output](../output/ip).

 -----